 There are so many pretty prints, will they stain?

-Honestly they might, but some fabrics stain less then others and how you take care of them will play into this.
+Honestly, they might, but some fabrics stain less than others and how you take care of them will play into this.
 You can use things like a stain stick, or like I do soak them in cold water before washing to reduce the risk.

 How hard are they to clean?